What is a scald?

 - Do not throw water on burning oil.
-Water can cause the fire to spread and cause serious burns.
+Water will cause the oil to splatter, spreading the fire and causing serious burns.

-- Children should eat hot noodles at a table so they do not spill in their lap.
-Always drain the water from noodles prior to eating.
+- Always drain the water from noodles before eating.
+Children should eat hot foods at a table so they do not spill them onto themselves.

 - Do not heat baby bottles in the microwave.

 - Always follow the recommended cooking time on labels.
 Over-heating food and liquids may result in it exploding.

 - For older children, make sure microwaves are at a level where children are not reaching above their waist to remove food from the microwave.

 - Do not hold a young child while you have a hot drink.